 Usually, after receiving an injury due to the negligence of another person, the victim will file a claim to receive compensation to pay for their medical treatment.
-Apart from getting their medical expenses covered, a personal injury lawsuit can also teach a lesson to the individual to blame for the incidence, even if their actions were not intentional.
+Apart from getting medical expenses covered, a personal injury lawsuit can also teach a lesson to the individual to blame for the incident, even if their actions were not intentional.

 However, there are personal injury cases that extend far past the need for stitches, surgeries, hospital stays, medications, or even psychological therapy, some of which instead require a burial and funeral.
-The latter type of personal injury case is referred to as wrongful death.

 1. About 90,000 people die each year due to medical malpractice.